Dalekamistoso/openMSX-Spanish-TSXAdvanced/readme.txt

-3.- Translation of the most important "Toys" and "Tools" 4.- TSX filter for use *ONLY* in the modified version TSXAdvanced from "imulilla" 5.- Added SHIFT+MENU + CTRL+MENU shortcuts to activate/deactivate firmware button of some MSX 6.- Modifications *theoricaly* compatible with MAC/Dingux/Linux/Raspberry (only build 661 & the prior one) 7.- Changed the default icon set to of emulator to set 5 (aesthetic enhancement) 8.- Changed internal GUI default colours
+3.- Translation of the most important "Toys" and "Tools" 4.- TSX filter for use *ONLY* in the modified version TSXAdvanced from "imulilla" 5.- Added SHIFT+MENU + CTRL+MENU shortcuts to activate/deactivate firmware button of some MSX 6.- Modifications full compatible with MAC/Dingux/Linux/Raspberry/Windows (build 05/13/2020) 7.- Changed the default icon set to of emulator to set 5 (aesthetic enhancement) 8.- Changed internal GUI default colours
 9.- Changed text of "menu" item in the upper left corner at startup